 It’s important to clean the floors and counters in your restaurant kitchen on a daily basis.
 But there are some other kitchen cleaning tasks that you do not need to perform as frequently.
-To ensure that your equipment does not get too dirty to be used correctly, you should do a deep cleaning once a month.
-This process should include the following steps.
+To ensure that your equipment does not get too dirty to be used correctly, you should do a deep cleaning of your restaurant once a month.
+This process should include the following areas.

-Whether you call them proofing boxes, steam boxes, or hot boxes, these large pieces of equipment provide a moist environment in which to hold warm, prepared food.
-Theses boxes are notorious for growing slimy interiors within a few weeks; when the unit cools, the interior steam and grease droplets get deposited all over the interior walls.
-You can also use a spray-and-vac here to clean the walls and remove the layer of grease you find inside.
+They might be called proofing boxes, steam boxes, or hot boxes.
+These large pieces of equipment provide a moist environment in which to hold warm, prepared food.
+Notoriously, steam boxes can grow slimy interiors within a few weeks after cleaning.
+This happens when the unit cools, and the interior steam and grease droplets get deposited all over the interior walls.
+You can also use a spray-and-vac to clean the walls and remove the layer of grease you find inside.
 Then you can vacuum away all the moisture from inside the unit, leaving it clean, dry, and bacteria-free.

 For more information about Kaivac deep cleaning of restaurant equipment, explore our Cleaning Machines for food service.